Paul Painlevé: Mathematical work

 of the class of nonlinear second order ordinary differential equations with polynomial coefficients, those that possess a certain desirable technical property, shared by the linear equations (nowadays commonly referred to as the 'Painlevé property') can always be transformed into one of fifty canonical forms.
 Of these fifty equations, just six require 'new' transcendental functions for their solution.
 These new transcendental functions, solving the remaining six equations, are called the Painlevé transcendents, and interest in them has revived recently due to their appearance in modern geometry, integrable systems and statistical mechanics.

 In 1895 he gave a series of lectures at Stockholm University on differential equations, at the end stating the Painlevé conjecture about singularities of the n-body problem.
 In the same year he published work on the Painlevé paradox, an apparent contradiction in simple models of friction.

 In the 1920s, Painlevé briefly turned his attention to the new theory of gravitation, general relativity, which had recently been introduced by Albert Einstein.
 In 1921, Painlevé proposed the Gullstrand–Painlevé coordinates for the Schwarzschild metric.
 The modification in the coordinate system was the first to reveal clearly that the Schwarzschild radius is a mere coordinate singularity (with however, profound global significance: it represents the event horizon of a black hole).
 This essential point was not generally appreciated by physicists until around 1963.
 In his diary, Harry Graf Kessler recorded that during a later visit to Berlin, Painlevé discussed pacifist international politics with Einstein, but there is no reference to discussions concerning the significance of the Schwarzschild radius.

 Early political career

 Between 1915 and 1917, Painlevé served as French Minister for Public Instruction and Inventions.
 In December 1915, he requested a scientific exchange agreement between France and Britain, resulting in Anglo-French collaboration that ultimately led to the parallel development by Paul Langevin in France and Robert Boyle in Britain of the first active sonar.
+He also established the Directorate of Inventions for National Defense, the predecessor of the French National Centre for Scientific Research.